 Often I am asked, "How much will I get if I am approved for Social Security Disability?"
-My first response is that I cannot tell you off hand because every person's beneift is different depending on their earnings.
+My first response is that I cannot tell you off hand because every person's benefit is different depending on their earnings.
 The next thing I advise a client is that an easy way is to look at the pamphlet that the Social Security Administration sends out yearly.
-Often, however, the claimant does not have that pamplet and I am left doing it the hard way.
+Often, however, the claimant does not have that pamphlet and I am left doing it the hard way.

 In order to approximate or calculate benefits for a Social Security Disability it is important to copy or review the earnings records out of the claimant's folder.
 The representative should then go over with the claimant those earnings records to see if it at least is close to what the claimant recalls earnings being over the covered period of time.
 More likely than not the claimant will not be able to remember specifically, but it will at least be a close approximation.

 In order to get an approximation of the benefit for the claimant, it is necessary to figure out the claimant's primary insurance amount or "PIA".
 The PIA is an essential figure for determining the amount the claimant would receive for all benefits under the Social Security Administration, including retirement, early retirement, delayed retirement, and disability.
 In order to determine the PIA and benefits for someone on disability it is important to know the definitions contained in the regulations and what regulations apply.

 The regulations state that primary insurance amount is calculated using several calculations and that the method which results in the highest PIA will be used.
 20 CFR §404.204(a).
 There are three basic methods for computing the PIA.
 They are: